Combat with water creatures do not end upon exiting water

 have to exit the cell the water creatures is in for cobat to end.

-#4 Updated by Thomas Staudinger over 1 year ago
+#4 Updated by Thomas Staudinger about 2 years ago

 So, I just tested this and the actual behavior seems to be the following in vanilla Morrowind: Combat with a water creature stops immediately when exiting the water as long as it hasn't actually hit you, as soon as it has it will continue the combat and try to get to your location even after you exit the water.
 Here's a video showing this behavior: https://www.youtube.com/watch?v=yVvi95kR3-M&feature=youtu.be

 I've given this some pretty thorough testing, and I think I understand the vanilla behavior.

 Creature behavior in this case is determined by their movement flag.
 Biped creatures and NPCs will follow the player between water and land.
 Flying and walking creatures won't follow the player into water, and swimming creatures won't follow to land.

 Combat continues even after the player leaves or enters the water if the player attacked the creature (whether they hit the creature or missed), or, I believe, if the creature completed an attack animation at least once, whether they hit the player or missed (maybe the check on the player is also if the animation completed, although I don't think the player can interrupt an attack animation).
 When in combat between water and land like this, the creature will turn to face the player if they have line of sight and will attack if they are within range, but they won't move to follow the player.

 #8 Updated by Miroslav Remák 10 months ago